Interest Only Jumbo Mortgage Rates: 5 Steps to Qualify for Self-Employed Borrowers | Mbanc

 • Those purchasing a home as an investment property.

-Interest-only mortgage offers financial flexibility and specifically the following benefits
+Interest-only mortgage offers financial flexibility and specifically the following benefits:

 • You can free up the cash for strategic use